Was the Colombian plebiscite result foreseeable?

 Because the map might be a bit misleading due to the larger-size municipalities in the east and southeast of the country, it is important to clarify that the yes won in 577 of the municipalities, while the no won in 544.

-To understand this map in detail be aware that the darker shade of brown is where we have similar amounts of votes for yes and no. Hence, when you see a blue circle around the brown dot, it means there were more votes for the no than the yes vote.
-On the other side when you see a lighter shade of brown surrounding the brown circle it means yes had more votes than no. Finally, to further facilitate understanding, I shaded the municipalities in the color of the outcome of the election.
+The darker shade of brown is we have similar number of votes for yes and no. Hence, when you see a blue circle around the brown dot, it means there were more no votes than yes votes.
+On the other hand, when you see a lighter shade of brown surrounding the brown circle it means there are more yes than no votes.
+Finally, to further facilitate understanding, I shaded the municipalities in the corresponding color of their outcome of the election.

 The following map shows how polarized the country is by showing places where each of the options won by more than a ten percent difference.
 As you can imagine in such a contested election, a ten percent difference is akin to a landslide.